-11.-(1) No person shall enter the Colony by sea except special nearest immigration officer.
+12.-(1) No person shall enter or leave the Colony except special provisions through an approved port. relating to

-(2) A person entering the Colony by sea shall not persons disembark without the consent of the immigration officer entering the and a medical officer and the master of the ship shall not allow any such person to disembark without the consent aforesaid.
+(2) A person entering the Colony by sea shall not persons disembark without the consent of the immigration officer leaving the entering or and a medical officer and the master of the ship shall not Colony. allow any such person to disembark without the consent aforesaid.

-(3) Every person entering the Colony as a passenger by air shall forthwith present himself in person to the
+(3) Every person entering the Colony as a passenger by air shall forthwith present himself in person to the nearest immigration officer.

-(4) The master of a ship and the pilot of every aircraft arriving from any place outside the Colony or departing from the Colony shall, if so required, furnish immigration officer with a true and accurate list in quadruplicate signed by the master or pilot, as the case may be, of the names of all passengers in the ship or aircraft and with such other information as the immigration officer may require and every such passenger shall supply true and accurate information as may be necessary for the purpose of the list.
+(4) The master of a ship and the pilot of every aircraft arriving from any place outside the Colony or departing from the Colony, shall furnish the immigration officer with true and accurate lists of the names of all passengers in the ship or aircraft together with such other information as the immigration officer may require.
+Such lists shall be signed by the master or pilot, as the case may be, and shall be supplied in such numbers as may, from time to time, be specified by the Chief Immigration Officer by notice in the Gazette and every passenger in the ship or aircraft shall supply the master or pilot, as the case may be, with true and accurate information as may be necessary for the purposes of the lists.